isomerpages/ura-lkywcp/pages/prize-partners.md

 ---
 title: Prize Partners
 permalink: /prize-partners/
+image: /images/prize-partners.jpg
+description: The Prize is proud to partner leading international organisations and think tanks to bring mutual benefits and cross-collaborations.
 ---

 ##### The Prize is proud to partner leading international organisations and think tanks to bring mutual benefits and cross-collaborations.